Handwritten letter from European immigrants in Chicago (1855)

 - Unique piece.

 May 18, 2021.
 They say that life will never be the same again, that one day we will leave our homes, but nothing will be the same.
-There are still many unanswered questions, but it is undeniable, a new world lurks behind the door, and our hopes depend on our resilience and ability to strengthen our bonds, after all, isolated or not, bonding is intrinsically human.
+There are still many unanswered questions, but it is undeniable that a new world is lurking behind the door. , and our hopes depend on our resilience and ability to strengthen our bonds, after all, isolated or not, bonding is intrinsically human.

-In these difficult days, we have much to learn from the setbacks that our ancestors faced.
-We will not be the generation that will witness the end of times, we are not that unique.
-Illnesses are part of our history, both medical and social, and, in some way, all these hardships built our society.
+In today's difficult times, we have much to learn from the setbacks our ancestors faced.
+We will not be the generation that will witness the end of times, we are not so unique.
+Illness is part of our history, both medical and social, and, in some way, all these hardships have built our society.

-However, in a world that is increasingly evolving, this is the first time that all of us, inhabitants of Planet Earth in the year 2020, are faced with a situation like this.
-We experience firsthand what we previously only knew from historical books and films.
+However, in a world that is constantly evolving, this is the first time that all of us, inhabitants of Planet Earth in the year 2020, have faced a situation like this.
+We are experiencing first-hand what we previously only knew from historical books and films.

-In 1855, a German woman, who had been living in the New World for years, wrote this impactful letter to her family, who still lived in Europe, telling them about the difficulties she was going through in the United States, and the relatives she lost to Cholera, a disease which, nowadays, has a fatality rate of 1% with appropriate treatment.
+In 1855, a German woman, who had been living in the New World for years, wrote this powerful letter to her family, who still lived in Europe, telling them about the difficulties she was experiencing in the United States and the relatives she had lost to Cholera, a disease that today has a fatality rate of 1% with proper treatment.

 The fear of loss is a vivid image for us.
-But in her profound words of pain, the woman, whose fate we will never know, seemed much more stunned by another discomfort than the disease itself.
-The anger was real and tangible, sad and hard, however, what was more painful seemed to be not knowing about the situation among his family.
+But in her profound words of pain, the woman, whose fate we will never know, seemed much more stunned by some other malaise than the illness itself.
+The anger was real and tangible, sad and hard, but what seemed more painful was not knowing the situation of her family.
 In her letter, she asks:

-“If you receive this letter, please respond as quickly as possible, we are painfully awaiting a response and news.”
+“If you receive this letter, please respond as soon as possible, we are painfully waiting for a response and news.”

 The distance and the resulting lack of knowledge were a source of anguish that was difficult to alleviate.
-We are experiencing a pandemic and we are facing a disease that we know little about, like cholera a few centuries ago.
-Still, we have an opportunity that would be worth its weight in gold for the lady who wrote to her brothers: we can talk to our family members, find out about their health, and, most importantly, tell them as many times as necessary that they are loved.
+We are living through a pandemic and facing a disease that we know little about, just as cholera was a few centuries ago.
+Even so, we have an opportunity that would be worth its weight in gold for the woman who wrote to her brothers: we can talk to our relatives, find out about their health, and, above all, tell them as often as necessary that they are loved.

 We are socially isolated, but we are not alone.
-Obviously, each of us must remain at home, but all the technology that surrounds us allows immediate communication with people in any corner of the world.
-Let there be no mistake, technology is not connection, but technology is a tool that we can use to our advantage, as a bridge to establish bonds, renew contacts and express how important some people are in our lives.
+Obviously, each of us must stay at home, but all the technology that surrounds us allows us to communicate immediately with people anywhere in the world.
+Make no mistake, technology is not connection, but technology is a tool that we can use to our advantage, as a bridge to establish ties, reconnect and express how important some people are in our lives.

-Tomorrow is uncertain, it's true, the world will never be the same, today is our only conviction, we must not miss this opportunity.
-Right now, who do you want to share the miracle of now with?
+Tomorrow is uncertain, it is true, the world will never be the same again, today is our only conviction, we must not lose this opportunity.
+At this very moment, with whom do you want to share the miracle of now?

 Chicago, June 7th, 1855